 - Teach residents and other students who rotate through the service

-- Work with residents in the Mass.
-Eye and Ear Emergency Department
+- Staff residents in the Mass Eye and Ear Emergency Department

-- Participate in educational meetings, including journal clubs, weekly faculty discussions, and national conferences
+- Participate in educational meetings, including journal clubs, frequent faculty discussions, and national conferences

 Alumni of the program have become glaucoma service directors, department chairs, and medical school deans.
 Our trainees are also well-represented within the American Glaucoma Society, the Glaucoma Research Society, and the American Ophthalmological Society.